qoomon/aws-ec2-ssh-iam/README.md

 - Set following script as [Instance Userdata](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html)

+  - Ensure AWS CLI is installed, if not execute `pip install awscli`

   - Adjust `IAM_BUCKET='<S3Bucket>'` and `IAM_PRINCIPALS=<IAMPrincipals>`

     - `IAM_PRINCIPALS` is a comma separated list of principals in the form **groups/[GroupName]** and **users/[UserName]**